TheDevPath/scrypto-examples-ep2/README.md

 This will create a local copy of the repository that we can mangle and break and investigate to get a better idea what is going on under the hood.
 This is a fork of the official repository which you can find [here](https://github.com/radixdlt/scrypto-examples)

+Open the scrypto-examples-ep2 directory in visual studio code as the workspace directory.

+> **NOTE!** Be sure this is the top level directory for your vscode workspace so that the rust-analyzer plugin will work correctly.

-Navigate your terminal or powershell to -> `cd scrypto-examples-ep2/core/hello-world`
+Navigate your terminal or powershell to -> `cd core/hello-world`

 Now we can install our dependencies by running `cargo build`